Aero by Upgaming plane against minimalist sky with iTech Labs badge

 Hit rate ~75 to 80% per round

 Pros Long session length.
 Steady drip of small wins on most rounds.
 Lowest variance of the three.
-Good discipline trainer before moving to riskier splits.
+Good discipline trainer before stepping up to riskier splits.

 Cons Tiny per-hit payouts.
 One missed Cash Out at 1.2x wipes a string of five or six clean wins.
-The higher edge here bites harder on grinders than the same play does on Aviator.
+On Aero specifically, the higher edge bites harder on grinders than the same play does on Aviator.

 2